MicrosoftDocs/SupportArticles-docs/support/windows-server/backup-and-storage/troubleshoot-data-corruption-and-disk-errors.md

 Data corruption and disk errors cover different areas such as issues about accessing a drive, drive corruption, and slow performance.

-The following Event IDs indicate that there's a data corruption or disk error.
+The following Event IDs indicate that there's data corruption or a disk error:

 - Event ID 153